kango2/Annotation_AusARG/README.md

 - New script to get rid of redundant transcripts between different transcriptome generated from different samples. (cdhit-est)
 - New script to convert gff3 output into augustus hints.
 - Adjust bonus/malus in Augustus hints configuration file to accomodate our new hints. (extrinsic.cfg)
+- Can potentially Adjust training script so that it trains UTR meta parameters at the same time as exon parameters

 ### Things to note
 - /scripts contain scripts that are being worked on.